SXKDZ/papercli/README.md

 ## Database Schema

 PaperCLI uses a SQLite database with the following main entities:
-- **Papers**: Title, abstract, venue, year, authors, collections, PDF path, notes
+- **Papers**: UUID (unique identifier), title, abstract, venue, year, authors, collections, PDF path, notes
 - **Authors**: Name, email, affiliation with ordered relationships
 - **Collections**: Custom paper groupings
 - **Metadata**: DOI, preprint IDs, URLs, paper types

+### Schema Migrations

+PaperCLI uses Alembic for database schema migrations.
+When you upgrade to a new version:
+- Database schema is automatically upgraded on first sync
+- The upgrade process is safe and preserves all your data
+- If using OneDrive sync, both local and remote databases must be accessible during migration

+**Note**: As of v2.2.0, papers are identified by UUID instead of title.
+This enables:
+- Editing paper titles without creating duplicates during sync
+- More reliable synchronization across devices
+- Better handling of papers with similar titles

 ## Keyboard Shortcuts